25% of Canadians experience loss at some point in their expectant journeys.

 - Completion of final exam

-Students can begin the training at any time and attend an on-site training when it is next in their region, or convenient for their schedule.
+Students can begin their training at any time and attend an on-site or online training when it is convenient for their schedule.

 Examples of module topics (not conclusive):